isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 - ##### IM8 compliant by default
 	Just by using Isomer, you've already covered all applicable Instruction Manual 8 (IM8) clauses and follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg/).

+All of this helps when you need to launch a website quickly.

 ### 2. Standard templates for quick launch